-This year marks the seventieth anniversary of the Guatemala inoculation experiments, a series of human rights violations that reminds us of the dangers involved in allowing scientific knowledge and national security to justify what the New York Times called, in 1947, “ethically impossible” actions.
+The Guatemala inoculation experiments entailed a series of human rights violations that reminds us of the dangers involved in allowing scientific knowledge and national security to justify what the New York Times called, in 1947, “ethically impossible” actions.

 The Guatemalan studies only fully became public when they were accidentally discovered in 2010.
 The U.S. National Institutes of Health and the Pan American Sanitary Bureau (which would later become the Pan American Health Organization) financed and institutionally supported the experiments.
 The Guatemalan government was also complicit and received compensation for its participation.